 As a person, I’m extremely conscientious and observant.
 I believe in being calm and composed and probably that is what helped me cracking CAT and the other MBA exam this year.
 Being observant makes me more conscious about myself and the things happening around me, also, I feel it makes me more connected with my surroundings.

 My short term goal is to learn as much as I can about travel as a business and handling businesses, in general.
 My long term career goal is to start a company that is into developing luxury resorts at places less visited and eventually make an impact in the tourism industry.

+Overall a good intro but the direction in which the interview will go is clearcut.
+Ensure the first 2-3 pointers that you want to be questioned on are mentioned in the first minute.
+In case you are interrupted at the beginning, you would still have been able to lead the interview.